 8. Focus on the Perks of Being Booze-Free

 According to research, drinking alcohol can impair the deepest levels of restorative sleep.
 In addition, alcohol can increase your chances of a heart attack, diabetes, and cancer.
+While you might experience increased sleep disturbances during recovery, it’s important to push through since the benefits on the other side are so worth it.
 Plus, how many weekends have been spent hungover and missing out on family life?

 Even better, choosing not to drink often saves thousands of dollars per year.